openvinotoolkit/awesome-openvino/README.md

 ### Generative AI
+* [MED-LLM-BR-OpenVINO](https://github.com/cabelo/MED-LLM-BR-openvino) - These models were specially developed for the clinical context in Brazilian Portuguese, proving to be efficient in generating synthetic clinical data.
+The models are essential not only for direct applications in healthcare, but also for training larger models, overcoming the difficulty in accessing patient record data.
 * [Stable Diffusion web UI](https://github.com/openvinotoolkit/stable-diffusion-webui/) - This is a repository for a browser interface based on Gradio library for Stable Diffusion
 * [stable_diffusion.openvino](https://github.com/bes-dev/stable_diffusion.openvino) - This GitHub project provides an implementation of text-to-image generation using stable diffusion on Intel CPU or GPU.
 It requires Python 3.9.0 and is compatible with OpenVINO.
 * [Fast SD](https://github.com/rupeshs/fastsdcpu) - FastSD CPU is a faster version of Stable Diffusion on CPU.
 Based on Latent Consistency Models and Adversarial Diffusion Distillation.[Read blog post about Fast Stable Diffusion on CPU using FastSD and OpenVINO.](https://nolowiz.com/fast-stable-diffusion-on-cpu-using-fastsd-cpu-and-openvino/)